Monaco get better of old boy Mbappe to dent PSG hopes as Lille lead Ligue 1 - RFI

 Monaco had already beaten the Parisians at home in November and they went in front here in the sixth minute when Ruben Aguilar knocked down Kevin Volland's cross for Diop to head in.

-Chilean defender Maripan dispossessed Ander Herrera inside the box and then coolly slotted low into the corner for what was already his fifth goal in 2021.
+Chilean defender Maripan dispossessed Ander Herrera inside the box and coolly slotted into the corner for what was already his fifth goal in 2021.

-Mbappe had scored seven times in seven previous games against his old club since moving to PSG in 2017, but he could not add to that tally as Monaco became the first team to beat PSG twice in the same Ligue 1 season since Nancy in 2011/12.
+Mbappe had scored seven times in seven previous games against his old club since joining PSG in 2017, but he could not add to that tally as Monaco became the first team to beat PSG twice in the same Ligue 1 season since Nancy in 2011/12.

-They are the third team to beat PSG at the Parc des Princes in Ligue 1 this season, following in the footsteps of Marseille and Lyon.
+They are the third team to beat PSG at the Parc des Princes in Ligue 1 this season, after Marseille and Lyon.

+"We said we must delete Kylian Mbappe because he is a great striker, keep the ball away from his side, and I think we showed another side to our team because we didn't concede a lot of chances," said Monaco coach Niko Kovac, as he played down his club's chances of finishing in the top three and returning to the Champions League.

+"At the moment it is too early because we are not yet on the same level as Lille, Lyon and PSG," he said.

 - Seven straight away wins -

-Earlier, a superb second-half free-kick from French international Jonathan Ikone helped Lille ease to victory at Lorient.
+Earlier, Jonathan Ikone's fine free-kick helped Lille ease to victory at Lorient.

-Lyon had gone provisionally to the summit on goal difference with a 3-2 victory at Brest on Friday, piling pressure on a Lille side who were beaten at home by Ajax in the Europa League in midweek.

-However Lille kept up their momentum in the league to make it a club record seven straight away wins in the top flight, with Jose Fonte and Domagoj Bradaric also scoring after Andreaw Gravillon's own goal had put them ahead in Brittany.
+Lyon had gone to the summit on goal difference with a 3-2 victory at Brest on Friday, but Lille responded to make it a club record seven straight away wins in the top flight, with Jose Fonte and Domagoj Bradaric also scoring after Andreaw Gravillon's own goal had put them ahead in Brittany.

-Gravillon deflected Jonathan David's shot into his own net midway through the first half, only for Jerome Hergault to equalise shortly after.
+Gravillon deflected Jonathan David's shot into his own net midway through the first half, only for Jerome Hergault to equalise.

-However, veteran centre-back Fonte restored Lille's advantage with a low drive from outside the area in the 38th minute and the four-times capped Ikone curled in a free-kick just before the hour mark.
+Veteran centre-back Fonte restored Lille's advantage in the 38th minute and French international Ikone curled in a free-kick just before the hour mark.

-Lorient had gone unbeaten through their previous five outings, notably beating PSG and holding Monaco, to boost their hopes of escaping the drop.
+Lorient had gone unbeaten through their previous five outings, notably beating PSG and holding Monaco, to boost their survival hopes.

 However, Bradaric wrapped up a big win for Lille in stoppage time, plunging Lorient back into the bottom three on goal difference behind Nantes.